Toyota Camry (XV30): Australia and New Zealand

+The Australian market Camry was released in September 2002.
 In Australia and New Zealand, the 2002 to 2006 Camry is available in five different trims: the Altise, Ateva, Sportivo, Grande (2004 onwards) and Azura.
-The Altise, Ateva and Sportivo are available with either the 2.4 L four-cylinder or the 3.0 L V6 engine, whilst the Grande and Azura were only available with the V6.
-Only the Altise and Sportivo models could be fitted with a manual transmission — all other models are equipped with a four-speed automatic transmission.
+The Altise, Ateva and Sportivo are available with either the 2.4 L four-cylinder or the 3.0 L V6 engine, whilst the Grande and Azura were only available with the latter.
+Only the Altise and Sportivo models could be fitted with a manual transmission—all other models are equipped with a four-speed automatic transmission.
 In 2003, the V6-powered Altise Sport model was introduced, which is basically the Altise model with the sports suspension that was fitted on the Sportivo and Azura models and was available in manual and automatic transmission.
-The Australian and New Zealand Camry Sportivo corresponds roughly to the American Camry SE.
+In terms of performance and specifications, the Australian and New Zealand market Camry Sportivo corresponds roughly to the American Camry SE.

 The Australian and New Zealand models were significantly different from the other Camry models around the world and had around 77% locally developed components to suit Australian and New Zealand roads and driving conditions.
 The brakes, body panels (which would only fit on the Australian made body and chassis), headlights, seats, radio antenna and suspension were all locally developed after 10,000 km of extensive testing in New Zealand under the supervision of Toyota engineers.
 Power output on the Altise Sport, V6 Sportivo and Azura models was 145 kW compared with the 141 kW of the standard V6 models due to a high-flow rear muffler.